elisfromkirov/crutch/README.md

 ## Overview

-The crutch is a reimplementation of useful c++ standard library subset with some changes.
-The crutch also borrows some tools from standard libraries of other languages (such as rust and go).
+The wheel (library's name comes from "reinventing the wheel") is a reimplementation of the most useful subset of c++ standard library with some changes.
+The wheel is also inspired by standard libraries of rust and go.